New Study Finds Taking Aspirin Significantly Lowers Risk Of Complications, Death In COVID-19 Patients

 BALTIMORE (WJZ) — A new landmark study at the University of Maryland School of Medicine found that COVID-19 patients taking a daily, low-dose aspirin to protect against cardiovascular disease significantly lowered the risk of death and complications from COVID-19.

-Doctors say because the virus increases the risk of blood clots, it makes sense that aspirin would help infected patients.
+Doctors said because the virus increases the risk of blood clots, it makes sense that aspirin would help infected patients.

 Dr. Jonathan Chow is an Assistant Professor of Anesthesiology at the University of Maryland School of Medicine.